Registered Clinical Counsellor #13287

 Amanda is a Registered Clinical Counsellor with a Master of Arts in Counselling Psychology from Simon Fraser University.
 Her practice is integrative and person-centred.
-This means she utilizes ideas and practices from several counselling theories in order to best meet your unique needs.
-Amanda believes in a multi-faceted approach that explores the intersection of relational, psychological, biological, and cultural influences in your life, while also exploring real-life coping strategies you can use day-to-day.
+This means she pulls from several counselling theories and tools in order to best meet your unique needs.
+Amanda works from a trauma informed approach that explores the intersection of relationships, psychology, biology, and culture in your life, while also helping you develop real-life coping strategies you can use day-to-day.

 As a therapist, Amanda sees herself as a “fellow traveler” – sitting alongside you to help navigate life’s challenges with compassion and understanding.
-She will value and nurture your expertise, existing strengths and resiliencies.
+She believes in a human-first approach, and works to help you nurture your existing expertise, strengths, and resiliencies.
 Amanda focuses on building warm and trusting relationships in order to create a safe space to explore difficulties and empower you to create a meaningful life.

 Amanda has more than 10 years of combined education and experience.
 Her background ranges from crisis services to substance use and trauma counselling and working with youth experiencing street entrenchment.
 Regardless of who she’s sitting with, Amanda values meeting people where they’re at, and works with a sense of humour and collaborative spirit.

 What experience or background do you bring to your counselling practice that is uniquely yours?

 What I hear most often from folks is that I am very warm and welcoming, and that they appreciate that I’m a real human.
 I’m not afraid to bring my nerdy, quirky humour into the work (and sometimes snort when I laugh).
 I’m also a passionate advocate for self-compassion.

 What is your favourite thing about working closely with people every day?